snow910/parsing_state_machine/Readme.md

 `States` is a pointer to some user data that will be passed to the rule object when it is executed.

-By default, `Action` will be called for any successfully executed rule.
+By default, `Action` will be called for any successfully executed rule, including all nested rules.
 If you want it to be called only for specified rules, you should define a `std::tuple` alias named Rules, where you list all such rule types. `Action` must contain an overloaded operator of the following form:

 ```C++
 template< typename Rule >